+Is the case putting pressure on any of the buttons?
 If you have a case on your phone, remove it.
 This will ensure there are no buttons or sensors impeding the function of the phone.

-2. Plug into a Wall Electric Source
+3. Plug into a Wall Electric Source

-3. Force Fresh Restart
+4. Force Fresh Restart

-Press and hold both the “Power” and “Volume Down” buttons.
+Press and hold both the Power and Volume Down buttons or the Power and Volume Up buttons simultaneously (depending on model).
 Do this for about 20 seconds or until the device restarts again.
-This will often clear the memory, and cause the device to start normally.
+This will often clear the memory and cause the device to start normally.

-4. Try Safe Mode
+5. Try Safe Mode